BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 feature.
 This setup allows you to query features and follow to the geometry, or query geometries and trace back to the feature.

-The use of predefined spatial database types presents two main challenges:
+The use of predefined spatial database types for storing feature geometries presents two main challenges:

 1. **Geometry types:** CityGML features use a wide range of geometry types, including primitives (i.e., points, lines, surfaces, and volume geometries) and composite or aggregate geometries, all based on